 From Christmas Stocking Fillers To Land Fillers

 Before the biggest consumer festival of the year gets into full swing, let's take a moment to consider the longer-term impact of the gifts we choose this Christmas.
+Here we show you how to have a very vintage Christmas to feel good about the gifts you give.

-There's so much temptation out there to buy in-expensive throw away stocking fillers to show our friends and family how much we appreciate them.
+There's so much temptation out there to buy inexpensive throw-away stocking fillers to show our friends and family how much we appreciate them.
 We may be piling high with bargains but what is the true cost to our planet?
 A recent survey* found that Brits receive an average of two unwanted gifts each Christmas, equating to a total of 119,584,080 presents to miss the mark across the UK this year.
 Around 22,720,975 of these will be sent to landfills, contributing significantly to the additional waste created by the festive period.

 *UK Gift Card and Voucher Association (UKGCVA).